Jacob Vanderpool: Legal case

 In the trial of Theophilus Magruder v.
 Jacob Vanderpool, the defense attorney argued that the exclusion law, passed in 1849, was unconstitutional because it had not been legally approved by the legislature.
 In addition, the law was put in place to prevent black people from moving to Oregon, not removing those people of color who had already established residency.
 Therefore, the law did not apply to Vanderpool.
 The prosecution called three witnesses to verify the date Vanderpool arrived in Oregon Country.
 The testimonies of all three witnesses, however, were vague.
 Nevertheless, the next day, Judge Thomas Nelson (who was also the first to hear Holmes v.
 Ford) found Vanderpool guilty of violating the exclusion law and ordered him to leave the territory within thirty days.
 Vanderpool was removed from the region by a court-appointed official.
 Only six days elapsed from the time he was accused of violating the exclusion law to his expulsion.

 After expulsion

 There is no formal record of what happened to Vanderpool after he left Oregon, nor are there any pictures of him.
 It is possible that he moved to San Francisco to work as a hardware packer, since the 1870 Census recorded a fifty-year-old man named Jacob Vanderpool living in that city with a woman named Mary Vanderpool.

+Memorial

+In July 2022 and February 2024, it was reported that the Oregon Remembrance Project was working with the Confederated Tribes of the Grand Ronde Community of Oregon to memorialize Vanderpool at the spot where Vanderpool’s business previously existed in Oregon City.